Shopify/hydrogen-v1/docs/components/product-variant/productoptionsprovider.md

----
-gid: 80d51c7e-fafe-11eb-9a03-0242ac130003
-title: ProductOptionsProvider
+# ProductOptionsProvider
-description: The ProductOptionsProvider component sets up a context with state that tracks the selected variant and options.
----

 The `ProductOptionsProvider` component sets up a context with state that tracks the selected variant and options.
-Descendents of this component can use the [`useProductOptions`](https://shopify.dev/api/hydrogen/hooks/product-variant/useproductoptions) hook.
+Descendents of this component can use the [`useProductOptions`](/docs/hooks/product-variant/useproductoptions.md) hook.

 ## Example code